About the case

 The case shows that the EU’s promotion of burning forest wood contravenes the promises of the Treaty of the Functioning of the EU: to preserve and protect the environment, to use natural resources prudently, to combat climate change, to use science to inform policy, to make the polluter pay.

-It’s time for real action on climate – and forest biomass is standing in the way.
+It’s time for real action on climate – and harvesting forests for fuel is standing in the way.

 On Monday, March 4th, 2019 a precedent-setting case was filed with the European General Court in Luxembourg challenging the treatment of forest biomass as a renewable fuel in the European Union’s 2018 Renewable Energy Directive.Read more